Cross-validation: what does it estimate and how well does it do it?: Discussion

 \section{Discussion}

-We have made two main contributions.
+Our investigation had two main main components.
 First, we discussed point estimates of prediction error via subsampling techniques.
-Our primary result is that common estimates of prediction error---cross-validation, bootstrap, data splitting, and covariance penalties---cannot be viewed as estimates of the prediction error of the final model fit on the whole data.
-Rather, the estimate of prediction error is an estimate of the average prediction error of the final model across other hypothetical data sets from the same distribution.
-Note that the formal results here were all for the special case of the linear model using unregularized OLS for model-fitting.
-A major remaining question is to understand whether or not this holds with regularization.
-We expect that with a regularized model-fitting routine, cross-validation is closer to estimating $\err_{XY}$, and we look forward to future work explaining the behavior of cross-validation (and other estimates of prediction error) in that case.
+Our primary result is that common estimates of prediction error---cross-validation, bootstrap, data splitting, and covariance penalties---should be viewed as estimates of the \emph{average} prediction error, averaged across other hypothetical data sets from the same distribution.
+The formal results here were all for the special case of the linear model using unregularized OLS for model-fitting, although we also saw similar behavior in simulation for logistic regression; see Figure~\ref{fig:lowd_log_target}.
+A further important question is how regularization affects this behavior.
+In an additional experiment, we find that $\errhat$ does track $\err_{XY}$, albeit weakly, when there is regularization; see Appendix~\ref{app:regularization_cor}.
+We look forward to future work explaining the behavior of cross-validation and other estimates of prediction error in these settings.

-Secondly, we discuss inference for cross-validation, deriving an estimator for the MSE of the CV point estimate, nested CV.
+Second, we discussed inference for cross-validation, deriving an estimator for the MSE of the CV point estimate, nested CV.
 The nested CV scheme has consistently superior coverage compared to na\"ive cross-validation confidence intervals, which makes it an appealing choice for providing confidence intervals for prediction error.
-Perhaps surprisingly, we also show that simple data splitting does not give valid confidence intervals (even asymptotically) when one refits the model.
-Thus, if one wants valid confidence intervals for prediction error, we can only recommend either data splitting \emph{without} refitting the model (which is viable when one has ample data), or nested CV.

 Nonetheless, we wish to be clear that nested CV is more computationally intensive than standard CV---we use about $1000$ times more model fits per example because of the repeated splitting.
 For example, in the logistic regression example from Section~\ref{subsec:harrell_model}, nested CV takes about $10$ seconds on a personal computer.
-Fortunately nested CV is embarrassingly parallel, so that this computation can be sped up considerably.